chinamike65/hugo-tuolesi/content/book5/book5en.md

 Moon called Bodhisattva

-Chapter 6 The Bodhisattva Cultivation
+##### Chapter 6 The Bodhisattva Cultivation

 "Therefore, there is no form, no feeling, thoughts, actions, consciousness, no eyes, ears, nose, tongue, body, mind, no form, body, fragrance, touch, and Dharma".

 In the emptiness meditation of the Bodhisattva, there is only the emptiness of the ultimate truth, and there is no mundane truth.

-There is no form, feeling, thought, action, and consciousness, no eyes, ears, nose, tongue, body, or mind, no form, sound, smell, taste, touch, or dharma.
+There is no form, feeling, thought, action, and consciousness, no eyes, ears, nose, tongue, body, or mind, no form, sound, smell, taste, touch, or things.

 The hidden meaning is to talk about Mahayana Bodhisattva cultivating the way.

 The moment when you realize emptiness, you will see the Dharma at the beginning.
-The time for the Bodhisattva to see the Dharma will be a little longer, because you need to accumulate a lot of resources, and the moment of seeing the Dharma in the Hinayana is over.
+The time for the Bodhisattva to see the Dharma will be a little longer, because you need to accumulate a lot of merit, and the moment of seeing the Dharma in the Hinayana is over.

-Beginning with the removal of the obstacles of co-birth knowledge, the Bodhisattva Path of Seeing entered the cultivation way.
+Beginning with the removal of the obstacles of co-birth knowledge, the Bodhisattva enters the Path of Seeing.

 91

-The first section of the bodhisattva practice Bodhisattvas from one place to ten places belong to Taoism.
+##### Section 1 - of the bodhisattva practice

+Bodhisattvas of the first bhumi to of the tenth bhumi belong to Taoism.

-Therefore, there are different levels of cultivation, from the cultivation of a bodhisattva in one place, a bodhisattva in two places, a bodhisattva in three places, to the cultivation of a bodhisattva in ten places.
+Therefore, there are different levels of cultivation, from the cultivation of a bodhisattva of the first bhumi, a bodhisattva of the second bhumi, a bodhisattva of the third bhumi, up to the cultivation of a bodhisattva of the tenth bhumi.

 The afflictions that are broken during the cultivation stage are the innate afflictions, and the knowledge that is broken is also the innate afflictions.